 2) How do you think poor eye health impacts an individual?
 Do you want to find out?
-You could make a start by exploring iapb.org/learn/vision-atlas/impact-and-economics.
+You could make a start by exploring the Impact and Economics page on the Vision Atlas.

 EVALUATE REFLECTION

 Express Yourself

 Write a sentence, or draw or describe something that reflects your experience of vision.
 This may be good or poor vision.